OpenNMT/opennmt.github.io/quickstart.md

 th preprocess.lua -train_src_file data/src-train.txt -train_targ_file data/targ-train.txt -valid_src_file data/src-val.txt -valid_targ_file data/targ-val.txt -output_file data/demo
 ```

-The full set of command-line options is available <a href="https://opennmt.github.io/OpenNMT/details/preprocess/">here</a>.
+The `preprocess.lua` command can also take additional <a href="https://opennmt.github.io/OpenNMT/details/preprocess/">options</a>.

-We will be working with some example data in `data/` folder.
+Here we are working with example data in `data/` folder.
 The data consists of a source (`src`) and target (`targ`) data.
 This will take the source/target train/valid files (`src-train.txt, targ-train.txt,
 src-val.txt, targ-val.txt`).
 There is one sentence per line, and words are space separated.